 HNS is a state-funded, co-educational, mainstream school.
 The Published Admissions Number (“PAN”) for HNS in 2018/19 is 100 students.

-Please note links to policy pages at end.
+Please note links to policy pages and HNS prospectus at the end.

 Applications can be made via the Pan London eAdmissions Process